arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/02.x8-fundamentals/portenta-x8-fundamentals.md

 ### Foundries.io Factory and Benefits

-With Arduino Cloud's integration with Foundries.io, you can create a **Foundries.io Factory** to manage Portenta X8 devices and containers.
+With Arduino Cloud's integration with Foundries.io via the so called Portenta X8 Manager, you can create a **Foundries.io Factory** to manage Portenta X8 devices and containers.
 A Factory helps manage, organize, and update devices while simplifying container deployment and team management.

 ![Factory page](assets/factory-page.png "Factory page")